jakobjpeters/MachineLearning.jl/README.md

 ## Instructions

 Run an example script directly or create your own script using this project as a package.
-This will initially download and decompress 'EMNIST' datasets, which may take a few minutes.
-If you run into problems, delete the 'emnist' folder and start again.
+Using an 'EMNIST' dataset for the first time will take a few minutes to download.
+If you run into problems, stop the program, delete the 'emnist' folder, and start again.

+Example scripts:
+- neural_network.jl
+    - Feed-forward multilayer perceptron
+    - Run with command line arguments
+        - ["concise", "verbose"]
+- regression.jl
+    - Simple linear regression

 Note: Julia is JAOT (just ahead of time) compiled, meaning that 1) the initial compilation of packages will take a few seconds and 2) each method call with new argument types will take time to compile specialized code for those types.
-In this project, compilation will be complete after the 1st epoch.
+After this occurs, Julia will run quite swiftly.

 ## Configurable Features